Hudson Austin: Invasion of Grenada

 The military government lasted for six days, until the United States invaded Grenada on 25 October 1983.
 Austin was arrested, along with all of those in the government and army who were alleged to have either participated in the decision to kill Bishop or were in the army chain of command that carried out the orders.
 He was sentenced to death along with Coard and the other coup leaders in 1986, but in 1991 their sentences were commuted to life in prison.

 After 1991

 In mitigation pleas made in 2007, while he sought to be released from prison he made no attempt to deny his responsibility for what happened in 1983.
 In the plea it was said that he "understand(s) the need to satisfy action for loss and suffering and the trauma of the Grenadian people."

 Austin was released from prison on 18 December 2008, together with Colville McBarnett and John Ventour.
-Austin died in 2022.
+Austin was later diagnosed with Stage 4 cancer, and died on 24 September 2022.